Okean Shipyard: History

+Dock of the Okean Shipyard in 2004.

 The factory was started in 1951.
 In 1955, a lateral transfer and trigger device (slip) was installed.

 From 1952 – 1972 more than 200 ships were built.
 These included 7 bulk carriers type “Irgiz”, 46 reefers type “Tavriya”, 14 timber-carriers type “Sibirles” (for the USSR Navy), and 15 fishing trawlers type “Altay” (for the Murmansk trawler fleet).

 During the 1970s, the shipyard underwent significant reconstruction.
 In 1972, one of Europe's largest dry docks was commissioned, allowing the installation of a second line.
 Simultaneously, fabrication continued on fishing trawlers for the Murmansk fleet, and fabrication began on eight large ore carriers of the "Zoe Kosmodemyanskaya" type, two of which were intended for export.

 In 1974, 18 vessels of a new series of super-trawlers type “Gorizont” (for Murmansk fleet) were constructed.
 From 1977, the yard built 26 ore carriers of type “Hariton” for Black Sea Shipping.
 Research vessels were fabricated for the Moscow Sonar Institute for oceanographic research.
 Fish processing bases were constructed for the Far East and installed a new slip.

 In 1997, Okean produced bulk carriers of type Panamax.

 In the fall of 2000, a tender was issued for 78% for the company.
 In October 2000, an agreement was signed between Damen Shipyards Group and the State Property Fund of Ukraine.
 The shipyard was renamed as Damen Shipyards Okean.
 In 2001, Damen Shipyards Group purchased additional shares of Okean, gaining 98.7% control of the factory.

 Since August 2006 until July 2008, the controlling share of the company has belonged to a Norwegian group, Aker Yards ASA.
 During this period, the yard launched a total of 13 ships.

 In the fall of 2008 the yard became part of Wadan Yards Group AS.

 From 2009 to 2010, 24 self-propelled dry cargo twin-mixed (river-sea) navigation vessels were fabricated for Nibulon.

 On March 18, 2011, the yard was renamed Nikoliavsky shipbuilding yard Okean.

 In May 2011, a series of multi-function pushers were displayed for Nibulon.
 A total of 13 vessels were ordered for Russian company Technogarant, including pontoons and dreggers.